Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/mobile-core-api-reference.md

 ## Retrieving stored identifiers

-The following SDK identities \(as applicable\) are locally stored:
+The following SDK identities, as applicable, are locally stored:

 * Company Context - IMS Org IDs
-* Experience Cloud ID \(MID\)
+* Experience Cloud ID (MID)
 * User IDs
-* Integration codes \(ADID, push IDs\)
+* Integration codes (ADID, push IDs)
-* Data source IDs \(DPID, DPUUID\)
+* Data source IDs (DPID, DPUUID)
-* Analytics IDs \(AVID, AID, VID, and associated RSIDs\)
+* Analytics IDs (AVID, AID, VID, and associated RSIDs)
-* Target legacy IDs \(TNTID, TNT3rdpartyID\)
+* Target legacy IDs (TNTID, TNT3rdpartyID)
-* Audience Manager ID \(UUID\)
+* Audience Manager ID (UUID)

-To retrieve data as a JSON string from the SDKs, and send this data to your servers, use the following:
+To retrieve data as a JSON string from the SDKs and send this data to your servers, use the `getSdkIdentities` method:

 {% hint style="warning" %}
 You must call the API below and retrieve identities stored in the SDK, **before** the user opts out.
-{% endhint %}

-{% hint style="warning" %}
-This API does not include the identities stored in the Edge Identity extension.
+This API does **not** include the identities stored in the Edge Identity extension.
 To retrieve the identities from the Edge Identity extension, use [getIdentities](https://github.com/Adobe-Marketing-Cloud/aep-sdks-documentation/tree/09dd71f04d377c356dd24aac9b89ed0fffc1cf63/using-mobile-extensions/adobe-edge-identity/adobe-edge-identity-api-reference.md#getidentities).
 {% endhint %}

 {% tabs %}
 {% tab title="Android" %}
-#### Java
+**Java**

 ### getSdkIdentities

-#### Syntax
+**Syntax**

 ```java
 void getSdkIdentities(AdobeCallback<String> callback);
 ```

 * _callback_ is invoked with the SDK identities as a JSON string.
   * If an instance of  `AdobeCallbackWithError` is provided, and you are fetching the attributes from the Mobile SDK, the timeout value is 5000ms.
 If the operation times out or an unexpected error occurs, the `fail` method is called with the appropriate `AdobeError`.

-#### Example
+**Example**

 ```java
 MobileCore.getSdkIdentities(new AdobeCallback<String>() {